linssab/EarthquakeDataAnalytics/README.md

 git clone https://github.com/linssab/EarthquakeDataAnalytics
 ```

-I strongly advise to create a
+It is strongly recommended to create a separate Python environment now.

-Now, install all the required Python packages using the `requirements.txt` file:
+In the new environment (or in your default Python installation) install all the required Python packages
+using the `requirements.txt` file:

 ```console
 pip install -r requirements.txt